Turkish Semolina Pudding | Sutlu Irmik Tatlisi

 Walnut garnish for semolina pudding

-• To serve - Once the pudding has set, you could invert it on a serving plate and garnish with sugared walnut.
+• To serve - Once the pudding has set, you could invert it on a serving plate and garnish it with sugared walnut.
 If not just serve the Sutlu Irmik Tatlisi as is in the individual bowls.

 Turkish Semolina Pudding presented in glass bowl and plate